 “To take action towards greater inclusion of women, senior leaders can use succession planning as an opportunity to set goals which align with this strategic priority and also create measurement objectives.
 What gets measured gets done!”

-Jennifer Hoffman, Partner,
+Jennifer Hoffman, Not for Profit,

 Grant Thornton LLPJennifer Hoffman